tipenko/MorbidJS/README.md

     M('div').flush()
 shall return
     [{elementReference: div.wc, returnValue:300 }]
-.water has not been mentioned, method has not been invoked.
+you can see that .water has not been mentioned, method has not been invoked.
 That's what silent failure is.

 ### Which method or property takes precedence?##
 Dig [CSS Specificity](https://developer.mozilla.org/en/docs/Web/CSS/Specificity), see [calculator](https://specificity.keegan.st/) here.